mshirw/Optimizing-Deep-Learning-Models-for-ARM-Cortex-M-Through-Pruning/README.md

 # Pruning-model-for-ARM-CortexM
-I integrated two kinds of model pruning methods and porting to ARM-CortexM with CMSIS library.
+I integrated two types of model pruning methods and ported them to the ARM Cortex-M using the CMSIS library.

 ## Requirement
 - Pytorch(version: 1.5.0)